In this section

 The need for a Fontan Survivorship Program

 While the short term outcomes for children who have had the Fontan operation are quite good, over time most — if not all — patients will experience complications from their heart's unique circulation.
-Over the last few decades, long-term survival and outcomes after the Fontan procedure have improved, and the medical community has begun to learn about the possible complications that can arise later in life.
-These “Fontan-associated” problems may impact not just the heart, but other parts of the body such as the lungs, gastrointestinal system, liver, as well as growth and other aspects of the child’s health and development.
+Over the last few decades, long-term survival and surgery outcomes after the Fontan procedure have improved, and the medical community has begun to learn about the possible complications that can arise later in life.
+These “Fontan-associated” diseases may impact not just the heart, but other parts of the body such as the lungs, gastrointestinal system, liver, as well as growth and other aspects of the child’s health and development.

 The Fontan Protocol

 Each and every person with Fontan circulation is unique.
 The number of complications, when the complications occur, and the severity of the complications can vary greatly from patient to patient.

 In an effort to detect and address potential complications sooner, the Herma Heart Institute created a Fontan protocol.
 The protocol begins with regular testing, starting soon after the Fontan operation and during regularly scheduled follow-up appointments.
 These tests occur as frequently as once per year and as infrequently as once every three years.
 Tests typically increase in frequency once patients reach adolescence and adulthood.

 The creation of the Fontan Protocol has increased the identification of heart-related and non-heart-related abnormalities in patients with Fontan circulation and has since been adopted and modified by other institutions.
 Following identification of an abnormality, the patient is then referred to Children’s Wisconsin’s Fontan Survivorship Program for additional assessment and specialized care as needed.